mkhuda/native-social-share-wp/README.md

-# 🧩 Native Social Share
+# 🧩 Native Social Share | Wordpress Plugin

 > A lightweight, performance-focused WordPress plugin using the **native Web Share API** with graceful fallbacks for Twitter, Facebook, and LinkedIn.